 I also really love celebrating skydiving traditions.
 I moved around a lot when I first started so I didn’t get to celebrate many of my own.
 Now I make an extra effort to celebrate them with others.
 That means pieing your friends when they reach their 100th and 1,000th jump and making sure the beer fridge gets restocked every time anyone does something for the “first time.”
 Not every drop zone is the same.
 I’ve always gravitated towards drop-zones where experienced jumpers and staff are family and we all help out.
 My home drop zone, Emerald Coast Skydiving Center, really embodied the things I love most about this sport.

 What is the #diversifyoutdoors movement?
-My favorite question!
-We’re a consortium of organizations and non-profits with the shared goal of diversifying access to the outdoors, increasing marginalized communities’ participation in outdoor recreation and increasing representation by telling our own stories.
-It includes groups like Jenny Bruso’s Unlikely Hikers, Pretty Good 4 a Girl, The Black Outdoors, Brown People Camping, Natives Outdoors, Latinx Hikers, Indigenous Women Climb and the Great Outchea.
-Just check out the #diversifyoutdoors hashtag on Instagram!
+I founded DiversifyOutdoors.com in January 2018.
+We’re a coalition of outdoor digital media influencers with the shared goal of diversifying access to the outdoors, increasing marginalized communities’ participation in outdoor recreation and increasing representation by telling our own stories.
+It includes groups like Jenny Bruso’s Unlikely Hikers, Hey Flash Foxy, Brown Girls Climb, OUT There Adventures, Brown People Camping, Natives Outdoors, Brothers of Climbing, The Black Outdoors and The Great Outchea.
+Just check out the #diversifyoutdoors hashtag—its been used over 40k times on Instagram.
+You can also find resources and links to your favorite outdoor diversity and inclusion organizations at DiversifyOutdoors.com.